susienite/algo-8puzzle/README.md

 # Princeton Algorithms Part 1 - 8 Puzzle

+Problem:
-The problem: The 8-puzzle is a sliding puzzle that is played on a 3-by-3 grid with 8 square tiles labeled 1 through 8, plus a blank square.
-The goal is to rearrange the tiles so that they are in row-major order, using as few moves as possible.
-You are permitted to slide tiles either horizontally or vertically into the blank square. </br>
+The 8-puzzle is a classic sliding puzzle played on a 3×3 grid, consisting of eight numbered tiles and one blank space.
+The objective is to rearrange the tiles into row-major order by sliding them horizontally or vertically into the blank space, using as few moves as possible.

+Solution:
-Solution: In this project, I created a board to stimulate an 8 puzzle.
-Then, I implemented the solver by creating a search function with a priority to solve the game in the least possible amount of moves. </br>
+In this project, I built a board to simulate the 8-puzzle and developed a solver using a priority-based search algorithm.
+The solver efficiently finds the optimal sequence of moves to complete the puzzle in the fewest steps possible.

+Result:
-Passed with a score of 94%.
+Successfully completed the project with a score of 94%.